MatteoBattilana/WeatherView/README.md

 > Starting from the 1.1.0 version this library is using a different setter structure.
 Please look at the above documentation

 WeatherView is an Android Library that helps you make a cool weather animation for your app.<br/>
-This library is based on this <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.
+This library is based on a modified version of <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.